mirkoRainer/mirkorainer.github.io/_drafts/2021-06-01-TypeScript-Pathfinder-2e-DCs-And-Checks.md

 ### MakeCheck Function

 We'll create a function called MakeCheck that takes in an array of Modifiers, and `Bonus`es and returns a `CheckOutcome`.
 We'll also add the `dc` parameter for comparison and the `checkType` parameter so we can use it to filter out any Bonuses that don't apply.
-You may not think we need `checkType` here but when creating an entire Player Character, it's much easier to store all your Bonuses in one place.
+You may not think we need `checkType` here but when creating an entire Player Character, it's much easier to store all your Bonuses in one place since they're so dynamic.
 ```ts
 function MakeCheck(
     modifiers: number[],